 Why is private pension wealth so important, especially when it comes to women’s pensions?

 According to our recent research, £25,000 a year is the average income target for retirement for people over 50 and still working.
 For many people, their income will be from a combination of a private pension, state pension, savings and other income sources.
-The basic State Pension is £7,155.20 a year, leaving many short of the retirement lifestyle they plan to enjoy in later life.
-To learn more about saving for a financially secure retirement, read our article on saving for retirement in 2021 and beyond.
+The new State Pension is £10,600.20 a year, leaving many short of the retirement lifestyle they plan to enjoy in later life.

 What can you do about the gender pension gap?

 The gender pension gap is a challenge for our whole society.
-But there are steps that you personally can take to push back against it.
-We have some tools to help you be better informed:
+While many factors are outside of our control, there are steps that you personally can take to push back against it.
+We have some tips to help you be better informed:

 - Use our Retirement Income Calculator to see how much money you’ll get when you retire, and make sure you’re saving the right amount ahead of that

 Pushing back against the gender pension gap will help you safeguard your future and fully enjoy your retirement.
-Our Rewirement Podcast will show you how some amazing women (and some men too) are making the most of their retirement.
-With the right steps, the savings gap doesn’t need to be a reality.
+In series 3 of our Rewirement Podcast we talk about women’s relationship with pensions, and why it’s so important to think about your pension early.
+With the right steps, the pensions gap doesn’t need to be a reality.